Cleveland Cavaliers' Standings

 Life without LeBron James will be tough on the Cavaliers.

 The first time he left the Cavaliers, Cleveland entered a four year playoff drought and did not win more than 33 games.
 The feel going into 2018 and beyond is similar, if not worse.
 The Cavaliers have not set themselves up for much success without LeBron James.
-Bettors should expect to see the Cleveland Cavaliers as underdogs in the majority of their games and offer little value when betting.
+Bettors should expect to see the Cleveland Cavaliers as underdogs in the majority of their games and offer little value when betting, especially when considering the Cleveland Cavaliers championship winning odds.

 Of course, the Cavaliers will get up for some games, especially against their biggest rivals the Chicago Bulls.
 The Bulls and Cavaliers are both rebuilding, and once each team grabs some good, young talent, the rivalry should return to form, or at a minimum, entertain the fans.